 Some people will tell you about the changing popularity of items, and this may be true to some extent.
 People generally don't want the same type of antique furniture or decor they wanted 30 years ago.
 I don't entirely agree.
 Buyers may be more sophisticated than they were 30 years ago, and there may be fewer people that want those items now, but the price, to some extent, can still be obtained within reason.

 More and more values obtaining better, or lesser values are about the venue in which they are sold.
 Some venues are lousy for getting a better price, and some venues are tremendous like Artzze, but commonly a component of obtaining a better price is also about timing.
 It may take time to extract the value you are looking for.
 Sometimes a seller's concept of value will never be realized.
 Someone asking a million dollars for a $200-dollar table will probably never find a buyer in their lifetime or any other lifetime.

-The conclusion to why antiques lose or gain value is not really a statement but a ratio of component parts consisting of the following variables: Supply, demand, visibility, venue, marketing, and timing.
-Depending on your position you may have lost value the minute you purchased an item, or you may have gained value the moment you acquired the piece.
+Why antiques lose or gain value is a ratio of component parts consisting of the following variables: Supply, demand, visibility, venue, marketing, and timing.
+Depending on your position, you may have lost value the minute you purchased an item, or you may have gained value the moment you acquired the piece.
 On the other hand, prices fluctuate for a variety of reasons as well, but most of the reasons for these fluctuations include components of the above variables.